 Hot cocoa mix is typically a mixture of 3 ingredients (when made at home).
 Powdered milk, cocoa powder, and sugar.
 You then add water to it to reconstitute everything.

 Hot Chocolate Vs. Hot Cocoa….Are They The Same?

 Not really.
 I mean, it’s all chocolatey, but there is a pretty significant difference.

 For a true hot chocolate mix, you would want to add whole milk powder.
-Hot chocolate is contains copious amounts of diary and tends to be higher in fat than hot cocoa.
+Hot chocolate contains copious amounts of dairy and tends to be higher in fat than hot cocoa.
 It is thicker and creamier.
 However, powdered milk in any form is highly processed.
 So if you are trying to eat clean, you’ll want to avoid it.

 Hot cocoa is typically made with water and tends to be on the thinner side.
 Still a delicious drink, just not as rich and creamy as hot chocolate.